- Food from India, that will seduce your senses

 There is not one kitchen in the vast country.
 From north to south, the differences are huge.
 There are at least 1,000 variations.

 It’s all fundamentally about India´s more than 3,000-year-old and refined love of spices.
 It is not only curry.
 Curry is of course important, but there are probably at least 30 spices and spice mixes that the Indians love to conjure up.
-They are Asian masters in producing and mixing spices and not least using them.
+They are Asian masters in producing and mixing spices and not least using them in exquisite recipes.

 Indian cuisine is also perfect for vegetarians and vegans